nodejs/nodejs.org/TRANSLATION.md

 ## How to add a new language

+Open discussion on the [Crowdin project](https://crowdin.com/project/nodejs-web) to request a new language.
+After wait for the language to be added to the project by the Crowdin manager

+After that, one of the member of the Node.js Website team should add the new language to the project.

+### Adding a new language to the project

 Go on `/i18n/config.json` and add the new language to the `locales` array.

 Fill the language object with the following fields: